Sarah Lucas: Personal life

 Sarah Lucas was born in 1962 to a milkman father and a part-time gardener and cleaner mother, who she says had "absolutely no ambition."
-She grew up in an estate in Holloway, north London, though she frequently accompanied her parents to other homes to "ogle the furniture."
+She grew up on an estate in Holloway, north London, though she frequently accompanied her parents to other homes to "ogle the furniture."
 She became pregnant at 17 after leaving school at 16 and had an abortion, then deciding to hitchhike around Europe in search of a direction for her life.

 Lucas now lives with her partner Julian Simmons, in the former residence of Benjamin Britten near Aldeburgh; a home which is "tucked away down a long country lane, behind a Baptist church in Suffolk."
 In August 2014, Lucas was one of 200 public figures who were signatories to a letter to The Guardian opposing Scottish independence in the run-up to September's referendum on that issue.

 Young British Artists

-Young British Artists (YBAs) also known as the Brit artists or the Britart, are a group of British artists who in 1988 began to exhibit together.
+Young British Artists (YBAs), also known as the Brit artists or the Britart, are a group of British artists who in 1988 began to exhibit together.
 The group was organized by Damien Hirst and includes Angus Fairhurst, Michael Landy, Christine Borland, Tracey Emin, Cornelia Parker, and Gary Hume.
 The group became famous for their openness to materials and processes, shock tactics and entrepreneurial attitude.
 Their first exhibition Freeze included the work of Damien Hirst, Sarah Lucas, Angus Fairhurst, and Michael Landy while they were all still students at Goldsmiths College of Art.
 The term "Young British Artists" was coined in May 1992 by Michael Corris in Artforum.
 The acronym YBA wasn't created until 1996 when it was published in Art Monthly magazine.
 The terms became the brand for the group and showcased the "can do" spirit their art entailed.